 I have, over the years, photographed and written about him for countless publications from New York to Berlin and plenty more in between.
 Needless to say, my forthcoming clubland book will be peppered with some of his more infamous shenanigans.

 Bear in mind that, like in any society, the club scene has institutionalised, untold rules which one must abide by in order to rise within its hierarchical system.
 First and foremost, the only altar to worship at is Sharess’s, the enticing deity of hedonism.
-Just as crucially, one should really brush aside mere considerations of sincerity or integrity in favour of unashamed glory hunting, expansive air-kissing and greeting prominent or on-trend folk with backhanded compliments, the likes of “You’re on fire, gurrrl!” or “Lookin’ gorge, dahlin’!”, even if they appear to have worked their look in pitch darkness and if their make-up has already spread all over the club.
+Just as crucially, one should really brush aside mere considerations of sincerity in favour of unashamed glory hunting and expansive air-kissing on-trend folk and greeting them with backhanded compliments, the likes of “You’re on fire, gurrrl!” or “Lookin’ gorge, dahlin’!”, even if they appear to have worked their look in pitch darkness and if their make-up has already spread all over the club.

-Naturally, this simplistic description of the shallow night-clubbing world that we know and love needs to be taken with a good pinch of salt.
+Naturally, this simplistic description of the shallow night-clubbing world that all we know and love needs to be taken with a good pinch of salt.
 However, I don’t know many connoisseurs who would argue that it pretty much sums it up.
-If he’s perfectly honest, Tim will agree that he embraced the etiquette himself as well whenever it suited him.
+If he’s perfectly honest, Tim will agree that he embraced the etiquette himself whenever it suited him.
 He also championed what is generally perceived as the impeccable “textbook disco attitude”.
+Not to mention that he’s always made an effort to be totally charming – at least, needless to say, face to face.
 That largely explains his continued popularity within the club circuit he was eager to be part of right from the start.
 The reality is, as a newbie, he more than likely took it for granted that the prevalent frivolity and artifice came with the territory, therefore had to be applied regardless.
 Furthermore, the scene’s demimonde and sycophants who’ve continually latched on to him – more often than not encouraged by him – were just as affected themselves to tell him otherwise.
 It has to be said that Tasty’s well-oiled ability to fit right in with clubland’s every nook and cranny partly accounts for his gobsmaking longevity.
-That is a trait he evidently shares with La Julia, the milieu‘s ubiquitous and ostensibly indestructible staple who’s acted as his disco buddy virtually from the word go.
+That is a trait he evidently shares with Princess Julia, the milieu‘s ubiquitous and ostensibly indestructible staple who’s acted as his disco buddy virtually from the word go.

-Soon afterwards, Tasty moved on to Philip Sallon’s popular Mud Club which, after a couple of venue changes went through the roof at Busby’s on Charing Cross Road.
-The memorable, if short-lived Club For Dolphins, followed, as well as The Asylum at Heaven, Kinky Gerlinky and Beyond at Turnmills, to name but a few of the now-considered emblematic hotspots where TT grabbed with both hands the opportunity to earn the stripes and raise his profile.
+Soon afterwards, Tasty got a weekly gig at Philip Sallon’s popular Mud Club which, after a couple of venue changes went through the roof at Busby’s on Charing Cross Road.
+Then followed the memorable, if short-lived Club For Dolphins, as well as The Asylum at Heaven, Kinky Gerlinky and Beyond at Turnmills, to name but a few of the now-considered emblematic hotspots where TT grabbed with both hands the opportunity to earn the stripes and raise his profile.

 Equally noteworthy, Tasty played out at the popular Trannyshack @ Madame JoJo for what also felt like an eternity – actually 10 years – in the delectable company of his “twisted sisters”, Dusty O and Essex glamour puss Lady Lloyd.
-When Westminster Council revoked the club’s licence, following a random fracas outside the venue, it effectively meant the Shack’s instant closure and prompted Dusty’s unceremonious retirement from the club scene and his decision to grow a beard to make a point.
-Incidentally there are rumours that Soho Estates, the venue’s proprietors, are considering rebuilding and reopening the historic site.
-Meanwhile, Tim keeps himself busy promoting the weekly tranny-static Bombshell, as well as playing his guest sets here, there and everywhere.
+When Westminster Council revoked the club’s licence, following a random fracas outside the venue, it effectively meant the Shack’s instant closure and prompted Dusty’s unceremonious retirement from the club scene and his decision to grow a beard to make to prove her point.
+Incidentally there are rumours that Soho Estates, the venue’s proprietors, are considering rebuilding the historic site.
+Meanwhile, Tim keeps himself busy promoting the weekly tranny-static Bombshell, currently held at Soho’s Ku Bar, as well as guesting here, there and everywhere.

 What clearly transpires from my shots of Tasty is that he never lost his trump card, i.e. the exquisite maquillage and sartorial savvy.
 Having said that, no one’s perfect and, in the heat of the night, stick-on eyebrows inevitably come unstuck around the edges, eyes redden and faces can easily shine like glow worms’ heads, even though he doesn’t have oily skin.
 That naturally means time-consuming retouching duties for conscientious photographers (such as myself) who make sure that their models look as flawless as can be, even if they know full well that their images will inexorably be shared uncredited.
 Arghhh!

-Still, I always pay my dues and, regardless of the thoughtlessness (and the notorious sharp tongue), avoiding Naughty Tim would be quite unfathomable.
-He still scores points for sprucing himself up time and time again and for showing that he’s quite capable of having a blast playing out.
-Not to mention that he does make an effort to be totally charming when he wants to be – at least, needless to say, face to face.
+Still, I always pay my dues and, regardless of the thoughtlessness, disliking Tim would be quite unfathomable.
+He still scores points for sprucing himself up time and time again and showing that he’s perfectly capable of having a blast playing a DJ set.

-I love him really and I do take my hat off to him for all his achievements.
+I take my hat off to him for all his achievements.

 Scroll down and click if images don’t automatically roll out to the bottom of the page.
 Click on any image to enlarge.